benvonh/Nexus/README.md

 6. Edit the environment variables so that `PATH` has `C:\pixi_ws\usd\bin;C:\pixi_ws\usd\lib` and `PYTHONPATH` has `C:\pixi_ws\usd\lib\python`

-7. Install FreeType from the same shell
+7. Install FreeType via `vcpkg` from the same shell

 ```ps
 cd C:\pixi_ws